pauldps/gfa-users/README.md

   // session is valid -- execute the rest of your function }
 ```

+If the session is valid, a `user` object will be passed along to your main function, containing a subset of stored attributes.

 If the session is invalid, a `401 - Unauthorized` error will be returned automatically.
 If you want to take control of error processing, pass a fourth argument to `authorize` with an error function that takes `req`, `res`, and `error` arguments.